 Nutritional cognitive neuroscience - nutrition and rehabilitation

 From hospital bed to rehabilitation: can our meals really help us heal after brain injury?
-In Malnutrition Awareness Week (14-20 October 2019), we look to the new school of science trying to find the best recipes for brain health
+With the Paralympic GB team doing us proud in Tokyo, we thought we would look back at the importance of nutrition following brain injury; after all, if you want to be an elite athlete in your discipline, nutrition must be high on the agenda!
+Here we look to the new school of science, trying to find the best recipes for brain health.

 It is already widely accepted that our mood, behaviour and brain function are all influenced by our diet.

-But for brain injury survivors, scientists are now discovering diet can make a big difference to rehabilitation outcomes.
+But scientists are now discovering that diet can make a big difference to rehabilitation outcomes for brain injury survivors.

 TBI (traumatic brain injury) is associated with profound nutritional alterations.

 Scientists already know (1) damage to the brain can cause profound nutritional changes in the body, such as:

 - Hypermetabolism: an increase in our metabolic rate (the rate at which we process energy from food to stay alive) which may lead to sudden weight loss

 - Protein loss: protein lost through the digestive tract can potentially cause fluid retention, food intolerance and diarrhoea.